 - 1/3 cup boiling water

 - Preheat the oven to 375°F.

-- In a medium bowl, combine the flours, baking powder, and salt.
+- In another bowl, combine the cake flour, all-purpose flour, baking powder, and salt.

 - Add the dry ingredients to the wet ingredients in batches, stirring well.

-- Put the powdered sugar in a bowl.
-Stir in enough water to make the mixture thick and spreadable.
+- To make the frosting, put the powdered sugar in a bowl and stir in enough water to make the mixture thick and spreadable.

 - With a brush, coat half of each cookie with chocolate frosting and the other half with white frosting.